Despite the name, the long-term effects of mild traumatic brain injury can be anything but mild.

 How Understanding the Long-Term Effects of Mild Traumatic Brain Injury Can Help Your Recovery

-It can seem disheartening at first, learning about all the possible side effects of mild traumatic brain injury, especially knowing that some of them may last years after your injury.
+It can seem disheartening at first, learning about all the side effects of mild traumatic brain injury.
+Especially knowing that some of them may last years after your injury.

-But having a clear understanding of the long-term effects of mild TBI, and what types of problems you can expect, prepares you for the challenges you will face and makes you better equipped to tackle them.
+But this knowledge prepares you for the challenges you will face and makes you better equipped to tackle them.

 And never forget, even if you do experience some of the long-term effects of mild TBI, traumatic brain injury is not always permanent!

-Your brain is a resilient organ, and even with severe damage, it has the ability to rewire itself.
-So although you will want to prepare yourself for some lasting effects following your mild traumatic brain injury, you should never give up hope of regaining your old abilities.
+Your brain is a resilient organ, and even with severe damage, it can still rewire itself.
+So you should never give up hope of regaining your old abilities.